Children's vision screening

 Your child’s eyes are normal for their age.

-If any eye problems are noticed in the future it's recommended that you take your child to a community optometrist (optician)
+If any eye problems are noticed in the future, you should take your child to a community optometrist (optician).

 Find your local community optometrist (optician)